Doan-Vo-Nguyen/Doan-Vo-Nguyen/README.md

 ### Hi there 👋

-I’m a third-year Information Technology student at Quy Nhon University.
+I’m Nguyen, a NodeJS backend developer
 I'm passionate about software development and eager to grow as a full-stack developer.
 Fluent in English and always open to learning new technologies and collaborating on interesting projects.